neavo/LinguaGacha/README_EN.md

   - `Subtitles`/`E-books` typically require no preprocessing
   - `Game texts` need extraction using appropriate tools for specific game engines
 - Launch the application:
+  - Drag the `files to translate` onto the page to create a project
+  - Configure and activate the model you want to use in `Model Management`
-  - Configure essential settings (source/target languages) in `Project Settings`
+  - Configure essential information such as source and target languages in `Basic Settings`
-  - Copy files to input folder (default: `input`), start translation in `Begin Translation`
+  - Run an `Analysis` or `Translation` task in `Workbench`
+  - Enjoy!

 ## User Guide 📝
 - Overall